mcellteam/cellblender_tutorials/data_model_scripting.rst

 This tutorial guides you through building a simple script to create a grid of molecules with different diffusion constants and released at different locations in the x-y plane.
-This tutorial assumes that you are already familiar with building a model using MCell, and that you have some (minimal) Python programming experience.
+This tutorial assumes that you are already familiar with building a model using CellBlender, and that you have some (minimal) Python programming experience.
 It also assumes some familiarity with using Blender (resizing window panels, creating new window panels, and using the Blender text editor).